guisongwu/git-learn/readme.txt

 Git is a distributed version control system.
-Git is an open source software.
+Git is an open source software distributed under the GPL.